Arslantepe

-It was named a UNESCO World Heritage Site under the name Arslantepe Mound on 26 July 2021.
+It was named a UNESCO World Heritage Site under the name Arslantepe Mound in 2021.
+As of 2025 it is closed for maintenance.

 Değirmentepe, a site located 24 km northeast of Melid, is notable as the location of the earliest secure evidence of copper smelting.
 The site was built on a small natural outcrop in the flood plain about 40m from the Euphrates River.

 History

 Carving of two "lionmen" (1200 BCE) at the entrance to the ruins of Arslantepe.

 Stone carving at the entrance to the ruins of Arslantepe.

 Hittite bas relief from the ruins of Arslantepe at Museum of Anatolian Civilizations in Ankara.

 Hittite king offering libation to a Storm god, orthostat (12th century BCE).

 Late Chalcolithic

 The earliest habitation at the site dates back to the Chalcolithic period.

 Arslantepe (VII; LC 3-4): It became important in this region in the Late Chalcolithic.
 A monumental area with a huge mudbrick building stood on top of a mound.
 This large building had wall decorations; its function is uncertain.

 Arslantepe (VIA; LC 5): By the late Uruk period development had grown to include a large temple/palace complex.
 By the end of the period it was destroyed.